CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 #### Submitting assignments

+Please upload all submissions for the Shadowing, Stakeholder Interview, Capstone, and Threaded Scenario (where applicable) to the Learning Portal.

+To remove a file you’ve uploaded, click the small x next to it.

-If you need to change the file that you uploaded, please reach out to the team at ditap-facilitators@civicactions.com.
+If you run into any issues, don’t hesitate to reach out to the team at ditap-facilitators@civicactions.com.

 #### Accessing missed class recordings